kubevirt/user-guide/docs/operations/installation.md

 > playbook](https://github.com/kubevirt/kubevirt-ansible/tree/master/playbooks#network)
 > installs these plugins by default.

-## Restricting virt-handler DaemonSet
+## Restricting KubeVirt components node placement

+You can restrict the placement of the KubeVirt components across your cluster nodes by editing the KubeVirt CR:

+- The placement of the KubeVirt control plane components (virt-controller, virt-api) is governed by the `.spec.infra.nodePlacement` field in the KubeVirt CR.
+- The placement of the virt-handler DaemonSet pods (and consequently, the placement of the VM workloads scheduled to the cluster) is governed by the `.spec.workloads.nodePlacement` field in the KubeVirt CR.

+For each of these `.nodePlacement` objects, the `.affinity`, `.nodeSelector` and `.tolerations` sub-fields can be configured.
+See the description in the [API reference](http://kubevirt.io/api-reference/master/definitions.html#_v1_componentconfig) for further information about using these fields.

+For example, to restrict the virt-controller and virt-api pods to only run on the master nodes:

+    kubectl patch -n kubevirt kubevirt kubevirt --type merge --patch '{"spec": {"infra": {"nodePlacement": {"nodeSelector": {"node-role.kubernetes.io/master": ""}}}}}'

-You can patch the `virt-handler` DaemonSet post-deployment to restrict it to a specific subset of nodes with a nodeSelector.
-For example, to restrict the DaemonSet to only nodes with the "region=primary" label:
+To restrict the virt-handler pods to only run on nodes with the "region=primary" label:

-    kubectl patch ds/virt-handler -n kubevirt -p '{"spec": {"template": {"spec": {"nodeSelector": {"region": "primary"}}}}}'
+    kubectl patch -n kubevirt kubevirt kubevirt --type merge --patch '{"spec": {"workloads": {"nodePlacement": {"nodeSelector": {"region": "primary"}}}}}'